-- The first day of term for Year 7's is Wednesday 6th September 2023.
+- The first day of term for Year 7's is Thursday 5th September 2024.
 Staff will be available at the main school gates to direct your son/daughter to where they need to be. - Students need to know what their lunch arrangements are and if they need to bring sandwiches or money with them.
 Parents/Carers can decide this. - Students will be issued with a timetable at the start of each year.
-The timetable will be available for students in the Class Charts and communications apps students will have their own log in details. - If a student loses any personal item, it is likely it will be found and put in 'lost property' which is based in Student Reception.
-Lost property is only kept until the start of each holiday, after which it is emptied and sent to charity shops or disposed of. - If a student wishes to attend a trip, it is up to them to follow instructions as to where to obtain further details.
-Information will be given to them during tutor time. - Students will be given their logins for the school's computer systems including Class Charts. - Parents/carers are not allowed on to the school site, with the exception of those invited into school by a member of staff specifically for a meeting. - Please ensure your child has with them all they need for the day.
+The timetable will also be available for students in the Arbor portal students will be given their own log in details in September. - If a student loses any personal item, it is likely it will be found and put in 'lost property' which is based in Student Reception.
+Lost property is only kept until the start of each holiday, after which it is emptied and sent to charity shops or disposed of.
+Please ensure all items are named. - If a student wishes to attend a trip, it is up to them to follow instructions as to where to obtain further details.
+Information will be given to them during tutor time. - Students will be given their logins for the school's computer systems including Arbor. - Parents/carers are not allowed on to the school site, with the exception of those invited into school by a member of staff specifically for a meeting. - Please ensure your child has with them all they need for the day.
 We cannot accept forgotten lunches, PE kits, books, ingredients or other equipment being dropped off by parents and carers.
 Students need to remember to bring everything they need with them to school.